 Dirty areas that have associated errors will remain until the error situation is corrected.
 These could be resolved by making edits to the feature or by performing configuration changes to allow the error situation.
 Making configuration changes requires the network topology to be disabled.

 For more information on error situations and solutions, see Error management.

-What are error features?
+What are errors?

 When are errors generated?

-Examples of error features
+Examples of errors

-Another example of a situation that violates restrictions of a utility network is coincident features that create ambiguity in regard to connectivity.
+Another example of a situation that violates restrictions of a utility network is coincident features that create ambiguity with regard to connectivity.
 These are cases where there are three or more coincident features and connectivity rules allow any of them to connected.
 For example, a dead end and a riser are located at the same endpoint on a medium-voltage line.
 There are two connectivity rules: one to allow the medium-voltage line to connect to the dead end and one for the line to connect to the riser.
 Since there are two possibilities, the utility network tracks this as an error.
 The utility network will not exhibit random behavior in terms of which feature is connected to which other feature.
-It will, however, tell you where you need to make that decision by flagging the features with error features.
+It will, however, tell you where you need to make that decision by flagging the features with errors.

 In the example below, there are two types of network point features (riser and dead end) that do not allow geometric coincidence.
 Two additional errors will be created to track this violation for the point features.